About me

-I’ve earned three regional Emmys for my video work at the paper.
+I’ve earned three regional Emmys for my work at the paper.
 The first for a short documentary about the Girl Scout’s Camp Tahigwa in northeast Iowa, the second about Iowa Governor Kim Reynold’s historic run to become the first woman elected to the state’s highest office.
 The third, a feature on the tradition of presidential campaigning at the Iowa State Fair.

 While at the Register I’ve traveled all over the state and half-way around the world sharing stories about Iowans.